navfour/ecoforecast/README.md

 We proposed an interpretable data-driven approach for short-term macroeconomic forecasting named EcoForecast.

-You can verify our model by real macroeconomic data in China, where you can open the related data in the`. /data`.
+You can verify our model by real macroeconomic data in China, where you can open the related data in the`./data`.
 The dataset includes Gross Domestic Product (GDP) with a quarterly cycle, Purchasing Manager's Index (PMI) and National electricity generation (ELECT) with a monthly cycle.
 Datasets are composed of three column fields, `Unique_ID` indicates the type of data, `ds` means the time, and `y` indicates the value.

 EcoForecast's interpretable decomposition result is consistent with the actual economics practice in China, which can analyze the dominant terms in economic change, providing intuition for further research.